Sameer200400/Project_movies/README.md

 # Project_movies

-Welcome to the Movie Recommender System!
+Welcome to the Movies!
 This project leverages vectorization and cosine similarity to suggest the top five movies based on user input.
 The application is built using Streamlit for a user-friendly and interactive interface.

 ## How It Works